ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ## Results
-The finished product has a GUI with buttons to change the delay between photos in a timelapse, a page to view taken photos, live view from the camera, rotary encoder that can also change the timelapse delay, and a physical shutter button.
+The finished product has a GUI with buttons to change the delay between photos in a timelapse, a page to view taken photos, live view from the camera, a rotary encoder that can also change the timelapse delay, and a physical shutter button.
 Getting here involved much trial and error setting up a working development environment, solving dependency issues, learning how to integrate C++ objects into a graphics language like QML, reading and debouncing GPIO inputs, setting up interrupt service routines to read from GPIO pins, and how to dynamically update a GUI from an ISR.

 //insert timelapse video here
 //sample images

 ## Future work
-There are features that unfortunately were cut from the project one being manual exposure control using GPIO inputs.
-The issue being that the Qt libraries responsible for communicating with the camera module had difficulty getting and setting software values like shutter speed and exposure compensation.
+There are features that unfortunately were cut from the project, such as manual exposure control using GPIO inputs.
+The issue was that the Qt libraries responsible for communicating with the camera module had difficulty getting and setting software values like shutter speed and exposure compensation.
 Some further investigation will be needed to solve that issue.
-Another future goal would be to sucessfully cross compile projects onto the Pi as developing on the Pi itself can be unstable and slow.
+Another future goal would be to sucessfully cross-compile projects onto the Pi as developing on the Pi itself can be unstable and slow.
 It also allows for flexibility with Pi platforms and the use of smaller Pi's like the Pi Zero series.

-## References
+## Referenced Examples
 This was our team's first time developing a GUI with QML and C++, and these references below were invaluable to teaching us the software schema involved.
 Documentation for Qt development on Pi's is sparce and dated so a lot of work was needed in replacing depreciated dependencies and adapting code to use new libraries, such as replacing WiringPi with pigpio.

 [Interfacing GPIO with QML](https://github.com/vigasan/RpiGpio)